 We were very impressed by the friendliness of the people, by their dignity and their composed behavior, and also by the continuous appreciation that they showed us for coming between them in their territory.

-We was also impressed by the beauty of many plantations.
+We were also impressed by the beauty of many plantations.

 Our collaboration has continued with success over the years, giving hope to Ugandan farmers with the arrival in Europe of more than 600,000 pounds of coffee.